 The Company is required to convene a meeting of its members within 6 months from the close of a financial year, such meetings are called annual general meeting ("AGM").
 Any meeting of the members other than AGM is called an extra ordinary general meeting ("EGM").
+A Company can conduct an EGM, whenever there is a requirement to obtain the approval of the members for matters requiring such approval under the Act.
 The Act prescribes the process to be followed for convening the AGM and EGM including the quorum requirements, manner of voting, postal ballot, convening meetings at shorter notice, etc.